fs_aws_s3

 This is the recommended way of authentication with AWS S3.

-Dovecot supports AWS Identity and Access Management (IAM) for authenticating requests to AWS S3 using the AWS EC2 Instance Metadata Service (IMDS).
+Dovecot supports AWS Identity and Access Management (IAM) for authenticating requests to AWS S3 using the AWS EC2 Instance Metadata Service (IMDS) when using Amazon EC2 or IAM Roles for Service Accounts (IRSA) when using Amazon Elastic Kubernetes Service (Amazon EKS).
 Version 2 of IMDS (IMDSv2) is supported.

 Using IAM allows running Dovecot with S3 Storage while not keeping the credentials in the configuration.